PengWu2626/PengWu2626.github.io/_posts/2022-03-13-reflection_blog_ post.md

 - Here is the [link](https://github.com/PengWu2626/PIC16B_GroupProject) to the GitHub repository containing the code of this project.

 - Here is the [link](https://dogfr.nicholastec.com) for our webapp running on the AWS platform.
 Thanks to my group member Miao, she developed this.
-(Faster Boot Time)
+(Recommended with Much Faster Boot Time)

 - Here is the [Heroku link](https://pic16b-dog-facial-recognition.herokuapp.com/) for our webapp.
 (Long Boot Time)

 - Here is the [Heroku link](https://pic16b-dogfr-short.herokuapp.com) for the short version of our webapp, which removed face detecting and the drop zone.
+(Long Boot Time)

 ## Overall, what did you achieve in your project?